Jobseeker's Allowance: Application methods

 According to the UK government webpage on how to apply, application can be made online or by phone.
 Application can also be made on paper forms; JSA1, or JSA4RR if reclaiming JSA.

 Claimant Commitment

-When claimants attend their first Jobseeker Interview, they are required to sign a contract with their advisor, this is called a claimant commitment.
+When claimants attended their first 'Jobseeker Interview', they were required to sign a contract with their advisor, called a claimant commitment.
 The contract can be changed at one-to-one interviews.
 Its terms include that claimants state: